eicossa/pcid/README.md

 ```

 # How to contribute
 New ways of obtaining serial nos from motherboard, RAM, chassis etc (a la dmidecode) would be welcome.
+As would be any ideas telling me how wrong this is.